Planning-nl/vue3-i18n/README.md

 ### Date formatting
 Browser support locale date formatting using `DateTimeFormat`.
 So same as above.

-If you need [https://kazupon.github.io/vue-i18n/guide/datetime.html](custom definition formats), this is a possible
+If you need [https://kazupon.github.io/vue-i18n/guide/datetime.html](custom definition formats), this could be a good
 approach:

 ```typescript